SecUSo/privacy-friendly-minesweeper/README.md

-﻿# Privacy Friendly App Example
+﻿# Privacy Friendly Minesweeper

+Privacy Friendly Minesweeper is a version of the game minesweeper, that is optimized regarding user's privacy.
+The app enables to choose between different degrees of difficulty and to create user-defined games.
+Furthermore, it is possible to save and continue games later.
+The performance in the played games is illustrated as well.

+The app neither uses any tracking mechanisms nor does it contain any kind of advertisment.
+To use this app with its full functionality, no permissions are required.
-This application contains the basic design of a Privacy Friendly App without any other functionality.
-It includes a Navigation Drawer, examples for buttons, a help page and the about page.
-It further shows an example of the main menu for a Privacy Friendly Game App.
-This app belongs to the group of Privacy Friendly Apps developed by the Technische Universität Darmstadt.
+Privacy Friendly Minesweeper belongs to the group of Privacy Friendly Apps developed by the SECUSO research group at Karlsruhe Institute of Technology (Germany).

 ## Motivation

-This application has been developed to be used as a basis for a Privacy Friendly App.
-Privacy Friendly Apps are group of Android applications which are optimized regarding privacy.
+As it is part of the Privacy Friendly Apps developed by the SECUSO research group at Karlsruhe Institute of Technology (Germany), this minesweeper app takes into account the user's privacy.
 Further information can be found on https://secuso.org/pfa

 ## Download and more Information